Subproduct systems with quantum group symmetry. II

 is a linear isomorphism.
-Such actions are also called ergodic actions of full quantum multiplicity.
-One can also consider $*$-$G$-Galois extensions (drop the condition that there is a C$^*$-completion~$B$ of~$\mathcal{B}$ above), and simply $G$-Galois extensions (forget the $*$-structure as well).
+Such actions are also called \emph{ergodic actions of full quantum multiplicity}. \end{definition}

+One can also consider $*$-$G$-Galois extensions (drop the condition that there is a C$^*$-comple\-tion~$B$ of~$\mathcal{B}$ above), and simply $G$-Galois extensions (forget the $*$-structure as well).
 Left $G$-Galois extensions are defined similarly.

 There is a one-to-one correspondence between the isomorphism classes of left $G$-Galois extensions of $\C$ and the natural monoidal isomorphism classes of fiber functors $\Corep_f\C[G]\to\Vectf$.
 Namely, given a $G$-Galois extension~$\B$ of~$\C$, the corresponding fiber functor $\F$, with its monoidal structure $\F_2$, is given by